 The difficulties associated with establishing the MRO are also illustrated in 5.1.4.

 There can be unexpected outcomes from the MRO as shown in the following code.
-The outcome might be expected to be a=0, but in reality the result is a=2 since, as previously mentioned, methods in derived calls are always called before the method of the base class (class T).
+The outcome might be expected to be a=0, but in reality, the result is a=2 since, as previously mentioned, methods in derived calls are always called before the method of the base class (class T).

 class T():